 As this is the first study of Australian dental students and gerodontology, it was not possible to directly compare any previous findings.
 A common theme in both pre- and post-focus groups was a clear preference for experiential learning and the capacity to involve service-based learning for management of the oral health of frail older people.
 Students acknowledged that while comprehensive didactic lectures were given during the undergraduate curriculum, retention of information was difficult, and they were more likely to achieve deep learning if there was an active component to the sessions.
 Deep learning relates to the capability for a learner to relate to a topic and think critically about newly learned information while understanding the meaning behind the material (Biggs & Tang, 2011).
 The preference for active learning is reflected in findings by Annear et al. (2016), who found that experiential learning aided retention of knowledge and the value of service-learning in RACFs was found to be beneficial for preparing students (Wallace et al., 2014).

 Modern pedagogy indicates that it is useful for academic material to be set with tasks requiring higher order skills and applying previous knowledge therefore ensuring constructive alignment of the dental curriculum (Biggs & Tang, 2011).
 This means the learner is not simply memorizing but understanding information and is able to use the knowledge to problem-solve, create and analyze.
 This was taken into account during the development of the pilot gerodontology curriculum and the use of Kern’s method of curriculum development to ensure appropriate educational strategies (Kern, 1998).
 The logistics of teaching large groups will inevitably form challenges for the undergraduate dental curriculum, however, the ability to use traditional forms of teaching, such as the large group didactic lectures, may support the scaffolding of knowledge (Clapper, 2010; Knowles, 1980) while building on more complex cognitive processes (Biggs & Collis, 1982).
-This is reflected in the first session of the pilot curriculum where information was used from the second-year lectures received at XXXX.
+This is reflected in the first session of the pilot curriculum where information was used from the second-year lectures received at JCU.
 The ability to deliver the curriculum to a small group allowed incorporation of discussion and brain-storming during the early lectures, enabling for a more student-centred and active approach to learning.

 All components of the pilot curriculum were designed to be no more than thirty-minute PowerPoint presentations, with the remaining portion of the sessions incorporating participatory learning elements.
 These included role play, case study discussion, and visiting a RACF.
 The group of students participating in the pilot appreciated shorter sessions and felt that it was easier to understand the information given.
 This is consistent with findings recognizing the benefit of learning in smaller segments (Exeter et al., 2010).